cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 - If we run out of registers, we can temporarily push the variables onto the stack.
 As long as we as developers remember where we can find the data and how many variables we pushed after this variable, we can always find it again.
 - If we want to send complex data to a function or want to exceed the 8 registers that we can use to send function arguments, we can use such a stack and simply pass the pointer to the data on the stack.
 - One additional issue we did not discuss yet is the problem of **program control flow**.
 Where should the function jump at the end?
 What happens on recursion?
 Or if a function wants to call another function?
 The functions should always remember who called them and where to *return* to.
-Thus, it would be a good idea to also put the *return address* (`ra` / `x1`) on the stack.
+This is handled by the *return address* register (`ra` / `x1`), which also needs to backed up to the stack during nested function calls.

-## Manipulate the stack in RISC-V
+## Manipulating the stack in RISC-V

-At this point, it may not surprise you anymore to hear that RISC-V actually has a dedicated register that is called the **stack pointer** and that the calling conventions heavily rely on these mechanisms:
+At this point, it may not surprise you anymore to hear that RISC-V actually has a dedicated register called the **stack pointer**, and that the calling conventions heavily rely on these mechanisms:

 - The **stack pointer** (`sp` / `x2`) is already set up for you to point to the CPU stack.
 You can use it in your programs freely.
 - In RISC-V (and other architectures) the stack however grows **downwards**.
 Thus, instead of increasing the pointer as you did in the warm-up above, you **decrement** it.
-See the excurse below for more details.
+See the excursion below for more details.
-- To **push** data (e.g. `t0`) to the stack: first use `addi sp,sp,−4` (decrement the stack pointer to allocate space on the stack); then use `sw t0, sp` to write `t0` to the stack.
+- To **push** data (e.g. `t0`) to the stack: first use `addi sp, sp, −4` (decrement the stack pointer to allocate space on the stack); then use `sw t0, sp` to write `t0` to the stack.
-- To **pop** data from the stack (e.g. in `t0`): first load the data at the top of the stack using `lw t0, sp`; then update the stack pointer using `addi sp,sp,4`.
+- To **pop** data from the stack (e.g. in `t0`): first load the data at the top of the stack using `lw t0, sp`; then update the stack pointer using `addi sp, sp, 4`.

 > :fire: Warm-up 5: Change your code from the last warm-up to use the `sp` register and the provided stack.